BenGOsborn/BenGOsborn/README.md

 # Ben Osborn

-- The embodiment of CI/CD in real life 🔃
+- 🔃 The embodiment of CI/CD in real life
-- Cloud pipelines are modern Rube Goldberg machines
+- ⛅ Cloud pipelines are just modern Rube Goldberg machines